uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 -   `displ`: a car’s engine size, in litres.
 -   `hwy`: a car’s fuel efficiency on the highway, in miles per gallon.

+For the geometry, we now have use “points”:

 ``` r
 ggplot(data = mpg,
        mapping = aes(x = displ,